rjmk/testing/README.md

 });
 ```

-'equal' and 'ok' are known as assertions.
+`equal` and `ok` are known as assertions.
 QUnit provides a variety of these functions to help with testing.
 If every assertion inside a test function call returns true, so does the overall.
 Here is [a list of all the different assertions QUnit provides](http://api.qunitjs.com/category/assert/).
 Try putting one passing and one failing assertion in your test and see QUnit's output.

 ## Step 3: Write a Test and Fail